Exchange Fluctuation Theorem for correlated quantum systems: Introduction

-The purpose of this letter is to remove the third fundamental assumption (III) of molecular chaos, and extend the existing XFT into high-correlation environments, in which initially correlated quantum systems are allowed to evolve under non-equilbrium dynamics and exchange heat.
-In doing so we identify the appropriate information-theoretic measure for the effect of correlations on sharp energy exchanges and describe how it may contribute in a maximum work theorem scenario.
-We also demonstrate the strong constraints that measurement disturbance imposes on the formulation of a more general fluctuation theorem that allows POVM measurements on the systems.
+The purpose of this paper is to remove the third fundamental assumption (III) of molecular chaos, and extend the existing XFT into high-correlation environments, in which initially correlated quantum systems are allowed to evolve under non-equilibrium dynamics and exchange heat.
+In doing so we identify the appropriate thermodynamic measure for the effect of correlations on sharp energy exchanges and describe how it may contribute in work-extraction primitives, such as the maximum work theorem scenario.

+The statistics of energy exchange (and even particle exchange) has been investigated previously in a number of noteworthy publications \cite{deffner,parrondo,campisi,horowitz}.
+However, the important difference between these prior approaches and the work herein is the absence of initial correlations.
+As far as we are aware, assumption (III) of molecular chaos has always been made, and it is not clear that previous approaches may be easily extended to this broader framework.